cbrgm/sync-secrets-action/README.md

 - `type`: Optional - Type of the secrets to manage: `actions`, `dependabot`, or `codespaces`.
 Default is `actions`.
 - `query`: Optional - GitHub search query to find repositories for batch processing.
 Either `query` or `target` must be set, but not both.

+## GitHub Token Requirements

+> **Note**: To use Sync Secrets Action, you need a GitHub Token with the right permissions.

+For a Personal Access Token (PAT), create one in your GitHub settings with `repo` and, if needed, `admin:org` permissions.

+For a GitHub App token, create an app in GitHub settings, set necessary permissions, install it to target repositories, and use the private key for authentication.

+Store your token in GitHub secrets and use it in the `github-token` input of the action.

 ## Container Usage

 This action can be executed independently from workflows within a container.
 To do so, use the following command: